trailblazing/tute/README.md

 http://download.qt.io/development_releases/qt/5.6/5.6.0-rc/qt-opensource-linux-x64-5.6.0-rc.run

-1.2 Install it to you Linux distribution
+1.2 Install it to your Linux distribution

 Default location:

 /opt/Qt5.6.0

 Do not recommend to mix it up with system installation of Qt

 After installation, you'll get a "MaintenanceTool" under the installation root directory.